ANSSI-FR/shovel/README.md

 ### How to setup traffic mirroring using OpenSSH?

-Most CTF uses OpenVPN or Wireguard for the "game" network interface on the vulnbox, which means you can send the traffic to an OpenSSH `tun` tunnel.
+Most CTF uses OpenVPN or Wireguard for the "game" network interface on the vulnbox, which means you can duplicate the traffic to an OpenSSH `tun` tunnel.
 Using this method, Shovel can run on another machine in live capture mode.

 > [!WARNING]